 O1.
 What is contact information and what taxonomies are available?

-Contact Information as defined in the Final Issue Report on the Translation and Transliteration of Contact Information based on the definition in the Registrar Accreditation Agreement 2013: http://gnso.icann.org/en/issues/gtlds/transliteration-contact-final-21mar13-en.pdf

-"In the context of these issues, “contact information” is a subset of Domain Name Registration Data.
+Contact Information as defined in the Final Issue Report on the Translation and Transliteration of Contact Information based on the definition in the Registrar Accreditation Agreement 2013: "In the context of these issues, “contact information” is a subset of Domain Name Registration Data.
 It is the information that enables someone using a Domain Name Registration Data Directory Service (such as WHOIS) to contact the domain name registration holder.
 It includes the name, organization, and postal address of the registered name holder, technical contact, as well as administrative contact.
-Domain Name Registration Data is accessible to the public via a Directory Service (also known as the WHOIS service).
-The Registrar Accreditation Agreement (RAA 3.3.1) specifies the data elements that must be provided by registrars (via Port 43 and via web-based services) in response to a query, but it does not require that data elements, such as contact information, must be translated or transliterated."

 See also: https://community.icann.org/display/tatcipdp/1+What+is+contact+ information+and+What+Taxonomies+are+Available